WPMedia/feed-components/documentation/repo_setup.md

 npm run lint
 ```

 5. Once you are ready to deploy the bundle you will need to setup environment variables in the `environment/org-outboundfeeds.js` and or `environment/org-outboundfeeds-sandbox.js` files.
-The files should be renamed to replace the clients org name with the `org` in the current names.
+Use the values from your local .env to set the `CONTENT_BASE` and `resizerKey`.
+Rename the files, replacing the clients org name with the `org` in the current names.
 Any values that should not be made public need to be [encrypted](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md).

 Once you are ready to [deploy](https://staging.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/deploying-feature-pack.md) a bundle run the zip command.